vanilla/docs/content/help/addons/salesforce.md

 1. Click "Connect" on Salesforce.
 1. Follow the instructions from there.

-### Vanilla: Send Profile Extender Fields to Salesforce
+### Vanilla: Send Profile Extender Fields to Contacts on Salesforce

-To send custom fields over to SalesForce, make sure the `SalesForceID` field on Vanilla's "Profile Fields" settings is set and matches Salesforce's "Field Name" exactly.
+To send custom fields over to SalesForce make sure the `SalesForceID` field on Vanilla's "Profile Fields" settings is set:

+- For "Contact Standard Fields" it should match "Field Name".

+- For "Contact Custom Fields" it should match "API Name".

 ## Troubleshooting